fadado/jqt/docs/content/structure.md

 <%else><%call HEAD_TITLE><%endif>
 ```

-And in the derived template you define a macro for the desired block, and include the base template:
+And in the derived template you can define a new macro for the desired block,
+before include the base template:

 ```
 <%define HEAD_TITLE
   <title>{{.page.title}} &ndash; {{.site.title}}</title>
 >
-<%include "default.html">
+<%include default.html>
 ```

 In addition to GPP predefined macros _jqt_ define in the file `libjqt.m`,
-always included in the render stage, a little library of macros.
+included in the render stage, a little macros library.
 The
 more useful will be perhaps `<%partial name arg...>`, to include a template
 file passing arguments to it and `<%call name arg...>`, to call a macro by name.